NolanTrem/KeywordSpotting/ServerInstructions.md

 `$ git add .gitattributes`

 Committing and pushing to the repository is as normal, but larger files will now be uploaded.

+### Uploading files to server using Secure Copy Protocol

+To upload files from your local directory to the server, the following SCP command can be run:

+`scp -r [/localDir] [username]@nalanda.cisl.columbia.edu:[/destination]`

+This will upload all files in the directory to the server.
+To upload an individual file, use the following
+command: